 | Main Highlights | Family dinners, red decorations, fireworks, dragon dances |

-What Is the Spring Festival?
+What Is the Chinese Spring Festival

 Origins and History of the Chinese Spring Festival